 Bonds are traditionally used for safety in a portfolio as a ballast to smooth out volatile stock returns.
 Traditionally, stocks and bonds are thought to move in opposite directions.
 In reality they don't always.
 During the Great Recession in 2008, the Federal Reserve implemented a program called Quantitative Easing to purchase bonds to increase market liquidity.
-During the recovery period, this artificially increased bond prices and reduced interest rates, causing investors to invest in stocks because bonds were not very attractive.
+This artificially increased bond prices which reduced interest yields, causing investors to invest in stocks because bond yields were not very attractive.
 The end result, stocks and bonds were both moving upward simultaneously.
 This happened again in March 2020 during the COVID-19 pandemic.

-While there is a plethora of research available about stocks, there is a comparatively smaller set of analysis about bonds, and it is fairly dry and technical.
+While there is a plethora of research and strategies available for stocks, there is a comparatively smaller set of analysis about bonds, and it is fairly dry and technical.
 Bonds are dull, bonds are boring.
 A bond is just a loan for Y years at X% interest.
-You can make much more money investing in stocks.
+You can think of a bond as an interest only loan with a balloon payment at the end.
+You can make much more money investing in stocks because there is no limit to how high a stock can go.
 In my humble opinion, some concepts about the stock market have been incorrectly projected onto the bond market.
 The concept of diversification is used to mitigate the risk that a single investment defaults and you are left with nothing. (i.e. Don't put all of your eggs in one basket.)
-You can diversify investments across company size, company type / sector, growth vs. value, credit rating, price / earnings ratio, bond duration, government / commercial status, you name it.
+You can diversify investments across company size, company type / sector, growth vs. value, credit rating, price / earnings ratio, bond duration, government / commercial issuer, you name it.
 Applying the concept of diversification to bonds results in a Total Bond Market Index fund that invests in all maturities, all credit ratings and both corporate and government bonds.
 This of course captures the average return for the bond market, and you want above average returns.

 When holding stocks, you have no idea what that stock will be worth 1, 3 or 5 years from now, or how much money it will pay in dividends.
 If you knew how much a stock would be worth in the future, investing would be a snap, right?
 If you buy an individual bond, you know how much fixed interest it pays every six months (i.e. coupon payment), so you can easily calculate how much in dividends you will have in the future.
 If held to maturity, the price of your bond in the secondary market is irrelevant because once a bond matures, the prinicipal (par value) is repaid and your bond ceases to exist.
 The only risk with buying a bond is if the bond issuer defaults (i.e. goes bankrupt) and doesn't repay the principal (par value).
 Since bond behavior is boring and predictable, there is a lot less risk investing in bonds versus stocks / equities.

-I noticed the price of my dad's long-term bonds recycling over 12-18 month periods.
+While investing in long-term bonds with my dad, I noticed the bond price recycling over 12-18 month periods.
 My dad's account went up, then it went down, then it went back up again.
-Each time it reached a new high, I asked my dad if he wanted to sell to lock in the profits.
+Each time it reached a new high I asked my dad if he wanted to sell to lock in the profits.
 The first two times he said to "let it ride".
 On the third time we sold and went to cash.
-While the cash didn't lose value, he missed out on eight months of dividends while waiting for the price to go back down.
+While the cash didn't lose value, we missed out on eight months of dividends while waiting for the price to go back down.
 Note to self, you need to watch your entry point for long-term bonds so you are not upside down when you need to take money out.
 Once we bought in near the 52-week low for long-term bonds the account nearly always showed a profit.